 For enhanced passenger comfort on long trips the A8’s available rear seats recline.
 The XTS’ rear seats don’t recline.

-To make loading and unloading groceries and cargo easier when your hands are full, just kicking your foot under the back bumper can open the A8’s power trunk, leaving your hands completely free.
-The A8’s power trunk can also be opened or closed by pressing a button.
+To make loading and unloading groceries and cargo easier when your hands are full, the A8’s power trunk can be opened or closed just by kicking your foot under the back bumper, leaving your hands completely free.
 The XTS doesn’t offer a power or hands-free opening trunk.

 The engine in the A8 is mounted longitudinally (North-South), instead of sideways, as in the XTS.
 This makes it easier to service and maintain, because there are no rear spark plugs and the accessory belts are in front.